BossZe/bossze-cheaterlist/README.md

-if this was empty
-yeah, i just dont have my list and make this few days
+this is my personal cheaters list for using tf2 bot detectors.